Smarker/portfolio/README.md

 # Stephanie Marker's portfolio

-I am still working on my developer portfolio, but you can take a Look at what I have done so far [here](www.stephaniemarker.com).
+I am still working on my developer portfolio, but you can take a look at what I have done so far [here](http://www.stephaniemarker.com).

 ## Known Issues: